nithyapandurangan/ElevateHome/README.md

 ```

 <p>
-  This code handles the wifi connection.Initially esp gets the data from the eeprom uses those credentials to connect to teh wifi,if the connection is sucessfull it asks the server for the saved ssiss and passwords in the server,it checks the ssid and  password from the server ,if it was able to connect to wifi then the new credentials are replaced in the place of old credentials and the board is reseted.so from next time the board simply uses these new credentials.This lgic is what is responsible for the easy wifi connection setup in the dashboard
+ This portion of the code manages the Wi-Fi connection.
+Initially, the ESP retrieves data from the EEPROM and utilizes those credentials to connect to the Wi-Fi network.
+Upon successful connection, it queries the server for saved SSIDs and passwords.
+It then crosschecks the retrieved SSID and password from the server.
+If the ESP manages to establish a connection using the server-provided credentials, these new credentials replace the old ones, and the board is reset.
+Consequently, in subsequent attempts, the board utilizes these updated credentials.
+This logic significantly simplifies the Wi-Fi connection setup in the dashboard.
 </p>

 ```c++